 This pilot mission will largely contribute to ensure EU's freedom of action in space, increase the resilience and protection of EU assets in space and foster the development of the new inspace economy.
 A pioneering and a novel mission concept, which is unique compared to other initiatives among all space-faring nations is envisaged.
 The mission will build on previous R&I with an operational mission concept, focusing on application and service demonstration, with a concrete view to commercial and governmental usage.
-The detailed mission concept will be derived in close coordination with EU Member States through a dedicated Advisory Group11,
+The detailed mission concept will be derived in close coordination with EU Member States and EEA countries through a dedicated ISOS Pilot Mission Advisory Group (PMAG).

-This topic addresses the detailed design of the satAPPS component of the ISOS pilot mission, that allows the creation of functional modules for satellite upgrade and the further development of a European construction kit for satellite systems and applications, following the AppStore approach and fostering system modularisation and flexibility.
+This topic addresses the detailed design of the satAPPs component of the ISOS pilot mission, that allows the creation of composable and exchangeable functional modules for satellite upgrade and the development of a European catalogue of satAPPs, following the AppStore approach and fostering system modularisation and flexibility.

-The project is expected to contribute to the following outcomes:
+Project results are expected to contribute to the following expected outcomes:

-- A sustainable, highly automated, flexible and economically viable space infrastructure, building on technologies and concepts for a circular economy in space, e.g. plug-andplay spacecraft functionality introducing recycling/re-use of spacecraft modules/functionalities; - ISOS Pilot mission preparation up to detailed mission and system design for the satAPPS component, and maturation of enabling technologies and innovative system and operational concepts; - Elaboration of interfaces between the different components of the mission, together with the other mission components (i.e. servicing, HOST and logistics); - Enhancing opportunities for IOD/V by actively promoting experiment plug and play on the HOST and prepared assets; - Elaboration of clear use cases and relevant business models focussing on governmental and/or commercial needs. - Contributing to the innovative design framework for a 'European construction kit for satellite systems and applications', following the AppStore approach and fostering system modularisation and flexibility.
+- A sustainable, highly automated, flexible and economically viable space infrastructure, building on technologies and concepts for a circular economy in space, e.g. plug-andspacecraft functionality introducing recycling/re-use spacecraft modules/functionalities; - ISOS Pilot mission preparation up to detailed mission and system design for the satAPPs component, and maturation of enabling technologies and innovative system and operational concepts; - Elaboration of interfaces between the different components of the mission, together with the other mission components (i.e. servicing, HOST and logistics) and the ISOS Pilot Mission Coordination and Support Action (CSA); - Enhancing opportunities for IOD/V through satAPPs by actively promoting experiment plug and play on the HOST and prepared assets; - Contribution to the ISOS Pilot Mission Objectives provided in the technical annex 163;